-(2) (3) On December 19, 2006, we terminated the forward-starting interest rate swap contracts related to this financing and received approximately \$10.9 million, which amount is reducing our GAAP interest Subjection of this mortgage over the term of the financing, resulting interest rate of 5.41% per annum for the financing.
+(3) On December 19, 2006, we terminated the forward-starting interest rate swap contracts related to this financing and received approximately \$10.9 million, which amount is reducing our GAAP interest expense for this mortgage over the term of the financing, resulting in an effective interest rate of 5.41% per annum for the financing.
 The stated interest rate is 5.57% per annum.

-In connection with the mortgage financing we have agreed to guarantee approximately \$25.3 million related to our obligation to provide funds for certain tenant re-leasing costs.
-Under a previous interest rate hedging program, we are reclassifying into earnings over the eight-year term of the loan as an increase in interest expense approximately \$26.4 million (approximately \$3.3 (4)
+(4) In connection with the mortgage financing we have agreed to guarantee approximately \$21.2 million related to our obligation to provide funds for certain tenant re-leasing costs.

-million per year) of the amounts recorded on our Consolidated Balance Sheets within Accumulated Other Comprehensive Income (Loss) resulting in an effective interest rate of 7.02% per annum.
-This property is owned by a consolidated entity in which we have a 60% interest.
-(6)
+(5) Under a previous interest rate hedging program, we are reclassifying into earnings over the eight-year term of the loan as an increase in interest expense approximately \$26.4 million (approximately \$3.3 million per year) of the amounts recorded on our Consolidated Balance Sheets within Accumulated Other Comprehensive Loss resulting in an effective interest rate of 7.02% per annum.

-In connector with the assumption of the loan, we guaranteed the joint venture's obligation to fund various escrows, including tenant improvements, taxes and insurance in lieu of cash deposits.
-As of June 30, 2015, the maximum funding obligation under the guarantee was approximately \$29.5 million.
+- (6) In connection with the mortgage financing we have agreed to guarantee approximately \$0.7 million related to our obligation to provide funds for certain tenant re-leasing costs. - (7) This mortgage loan was repaid on October 1, 2015. - (8) This property is owned by a consolidated entity in which we have a 60% interest. - (9) In connection with the assumption of the loan, we guaranteed the joint venture's obligation to fund various escrows, including tenant improvements, taxes and insurance in lieu of cash deposits.
+As of September 30, 2015, the maximum funding obligation under the guarantee was approximately \$13.4 million.
 We earn a fee from the joint venture for providing the guarantee and have an agreement with our partners to reimburse the joint venture for their share of any payments made under the guarantee.
-(7)